Architect

 A Planning Process

 Hiring an architect for your residential project may not be possible for everyone.
-However, it can be beneficial on many levels, to seek council at minimum on initial planning ideas and assessment.
-The architect’s experience and ability to think holistically and work through various solutions beyond just the standard stock plan approach, helps the client achieve greater efficiencies that are simply not achieved with a factory assembly line process.
-This also provides the client with site specific solutions that are infinity more valuable than an arbitrary process that seems to serve modern production needs and machines than it does human beings!
+However, it can be beneficial on many levels, to seek a consultation, and perhaps engage in an initial planning stage to help you develop ideas and recognize problem areas before you start.
+The architect’s experience and ability to provide guidance through what can be a complicated endeavor, helps the client achieve greater efficiencies and aesthetic value that are simply hard to put a price on.
+This planning process simply provides the client with site specific solutions that are infinity more valuable than an arbitrary process or worse no planning that only serves the factory or assembly line worker!

-By way of a simple example, If the architect can design a residential plan operate more efficiently, even by 100sf, that can represent a major cost savings, In the case were a building cost is $250/sf, that can be a $25,000 savings! (using a very conservative building cost value.)
-This is a tiny example, however it provides a clear advantage in designing a home.
-In addition, aligning the extensive array of various functions with the design, provides solutions that are harmonious and well thought out.
-The potential to serve a homeowner through a formal design process provides many a great advantages, even if it is just a simple planning document.
+By way of a simple example, If the architect can design a residential plan operate more efficiently, even by 100sf, that can represent a major cost savings. i.e., for a building cost of say $250/sf, that can be a $25,000 savings! (using a very conservative building cost for SF value.)
+This is a tiny example, however it provides a clear advantage for the case of at minimum to have a planning process in place.
+In addition, aligning all the diverse functions, budget and aesthetic preference provides solutions that are well thought out, and minimize risk.
+The value of the way we design our homes or places of work can be substantial.
 Winston Churchill said, “We shape our buildings and thereafter they shape us.”
 Our building infrastructure has an effect on our emotional and physical needs as humans.
-Both the hight, the width and the depth of which all come to play a vital part.
+It can determine the quality of our physical lives.
+Indeed the hight, the width and the depth all come to play a vital part in our physical world.

 When a schematic plan is developed, it establishes a process in which you are able to order your goals and objective.
 As ideas are developed, and greater levels of information can be established this can serve as a preliminary cost estimation tool.
 A building contractor can review these documents and provide preliminary cost estimates, based on specific square footage and design parameters.
 It’s a great way to gauge your budget and the cost implications at an early stage.
 This can also facilitate effective revisions long before the project is built.